 It helps with fumble finger syndrome.
 Here’s hubs “demonstrating” for you how to reclaim a lost screw in a hard to reach place!

-Hubs moved the board into place.
-Looks like our pom pom topiary needs a haircut!
+Hubs moved the panel into place.
+As he was doing that, I noticed that our pom pom topiary needs a haircut!
 It went onto our ever expanding list of things to do in the garden.

-Hubs secured the screws and I snapped away with the camera.
+Hubs secured the screws while I snapped away with the camera.

 Of course, I also couldn’t help but notice that hubs had cut the shim too short!
 So he cut a piece to fill the gap and installed that too.
 No big deal, the plant material will eventually cover it anyway 🙂

-With that addressed, I headed to the garage to see if there was anything we could use to spiff up our big, blank board.
+With that addressed, I headed to the garage to see if there was anything we could use to spiff up our big, blank panel.
 This is where being a combination pack-rat and upcycler (aka garbage picker) comes in handy.
-I spied this metal leaf structure that was languishing away in our garage for almost as long as the board.
+I spied this metal leaf structure that was languishing away in our garage for almost as long as the panel.

 I pulled it out and brought it into the backyard to have a good look at it: